aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :::

 Suisei chose to make her 3D reveal event into a 3D live, which was the first time in Hololive.
 She also revealed This was also the reason she caught even more attractions from all over the world.

-Toko chose to sing  RE:I AM
+Toko chose to sing Hello for the start and RE:I AM to end the stream.

 On the other hand, their 3D models both appeared on the agencies' major fes first, then got revealed on their YouTube channel.